-Depositions are a common practice in the adjudication of any personal injury car accident claims, and it is very easy to damage your case based on statements in a recorded setting.
+Depositions are a common practice in the adjudication of any claims, and it is very easy to damage your case based on statements in a recorded setting.
 A deposition is a testimony taken by a skilled New York court reporter, conducted by a legal representative in a civil tort lawsuit, that is aimed at revealing information that may not be available on an official accident report.
 In many ways, it is a hunting expedition where practically anything is in season.
 Here are few tips when facing a deposition.

 1. Be Prepared for Detailed Questioning

 Motorcycle riders are often considered second-class travelers on the roadways.
-When the legal issue is a personal injury resulting from a motorcycle accident, there are some unwritten assumptions about bikers that they are dangerous motorists and often act illegally.
+When the legal issue is an injury resulting from a motorcycle accident, there are some unwritten assumptions about bikers that they are dangerous motorists and often act illegally.
 Be prepared for detailed and intrusive questions from a defending attorney if you are biker who has been injured in an accident, even in light of seemingly obvious negligence by the responding party.
 Maintaining composure can be difficult, but it should be your basic frame of mind.
 Remember, you may be getting some trick questions.

 2. Do Not Answer What is Not Asked